Comment on or view a planning application

 - nature conservation

-- impact on natural environment – trees etc
+- impact on natural environment (like trees or wildlife)

 - parking provision